Cleethorpes (constituency)

 Cleethorpes was a constituency created in 1997, (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2010 by Martin Vickers of the Conservative Party.
 (Note: As with all existing constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

-Further to the completion of the 2023 review of Westminster constituencies, the seat will be subject to boundary changes which will entail the loss of the centre of Cleethorpes to the new constituency of Great Grimsby and Cleethorpes, offset by the addition of the town of Brigg from the disappearing seat of Brigg and Goole.
-As a consequence, it will be renamed Brigg and Immingham, to be first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was subject to boundary changes which entailed the loss of the centre of Cleethorpes to the new constituency of Great Grimsby and Cleethorpes, offset by the addition of the town of Brigg from the disappearing seat of Brigg and Goole.
+As a consequence, it was renamed Brigg and Immingham, and was first contested at the 2024 general election.

 Political history

-Cleethorpes is historically considered as a bellwether seat, having been won by the party that went on to become the largest in the House of Commons at the seven elections contested from and including 1997 (Labour-won in 1997, 2001 and 2005 and Conservative-won in 2010, 2015, 2017 and 2019).
+Cleethorpes was historically considered as a bellwether seat, having been won by the party that went on to become the largest in the House of Commons at the seven elections contested from and including 1997 (Labour-won in 1997, 2001 and 2005 and Conservative-won in 2010, 2015, 2017 and 2019).
 However, this status may be under threat in the future, as the Conservatives won by a margin of over 20,000 votes in 2019 – what is considered a safe seat.
 The seat also swung heavily out of step with the nation as a whole from 2010 onwards, including swinging towards the Conservatives moderately in 2017, an election where Labour made significant gains.

 Constituency profile

-The seat as it stands since the 2010-implemented boundary reforms forms a broad c-shape as it follows the estuarine south coast of the Humber estuary, ranging from silt to sand along its shore.
-It is a large part-rural, part-urban seat predominantly on flat alluvial clay in northern Lincolnshire.
-As well as the eponymous town itself, the constituency includes similarly commercial Barton-upon-Humber and industrial, container ship docks-hosting Immingham, as well as many smaller settlements.
-It surrounds on three sides the seat of Great Grimsby which covers the town of Grimsby and its short shoreline on the Humber; its other present neighbours are Brigg & Goole, Gainsborough and Louth & Horncastle seats.
+The seat as it stood from the 2010-implemented boundary reforms (until its 2024 abolition) formed a broad c-shape as it followed the estuarine south coast of the Humber estuary, ranging from silt to sand along its shore.
+It was a large part-rural, part-urban seat predominantly on flat alluvial clay in northern Lincolnshire.
+As well as the eponymous town itself, the constituency included similarly commercial Barton-upon-Humber and industrial, container ship docks-hosting Immingham, as well as many smaller settlements.
+It surrounded on three sides the seat of Great Grimsby which covers the town of Grimsby and its short shoreline on the Humber; its other neighbours were Brigg & Goole, Gainsborough and Louth & Horncastle seats.

-The Labour vote tends to be stronger around Cleethorpes town itself, in the wards of Croft Baker and Sidney Sussex as well as in Immingham, while the Conservative vote is much stronger across Humberston, Waltham, the rural villages and in parts of Barton.
+The Labour vote tended to be stronger around Cleethorpes town itself, in the wards of Croft Baker and Sidney Sussex as well as in Immingham, while the Conservative vote was much stronger across Humberston, Waltham, the rural villages and in parts of Barton.